had2020/FnEditor/README.md

 # FnEditor
-A text editor written in rust, using the Taruri framwork, with Dixous.
+A text editor written in rust, using the Taruri framework, with Dixous.